Most people who play FIFA Ultimate Team have heard of coin generators.

-Last year, a hacker who created a FIFA “coin generator” was convicted of defrauding EA out of millions of dollars.
+A couple of years ago, a hacker who created a FIFA “coin generator” was convicted of defrauding EA out of millions of dollars.

 Anthony Clark, 24 from California, was involved in a wire fraud scheme involving more than $16m worth of FIFA coins.

 Clark and three others were accused by the FBI of creating software that logged thousands of bogus matches – tricking servers into rewarding them coins.

 These were then sold on the black market to dealers in Europe and China.